 For instance, funny dialogue snippets lighten the mood nicely.
-There might be times when you can delve into an absurd moment and expand on it, shining a spotlight on certain aspects that might make others laugh out loud.
+There might also be times when you can uncover an absurd moment then expand on it.
+Don’t be afraid to shine a spotlight on certain aspects of your life that might make others laugh out loud.

 Write and write and write

 Don’t expect to make much progress if you only type a few pages on the weekends.
-Most writers write daily.
-Although it isn’t a requirement, it does help keep the ideas flowing.
+Great writers write every day.
+It keeps ideas flowing and the creative pump primed.

-Feel free to embellish details
+Feel free to embellish the details

 Read other memoirs